jkang1643/semantictextparserbackend/README.md

 # Text-to-Image Pipeline

 A sophisticated Python pipeline that converts raw text (stories, transcripts, articles) into visual scenes using AI image generation.
-The system intelligently segments text, generates descriptive scene prompts, and creates images using services like DALL-E or Stable Diffusion.
+The system intelligently segments text, generates descriptive scene prompts, and creates images using services like Google Nano Banana or Stable Diffusion.

 ## 🚀 Features